Mounting the Halos

 Powering the Wiring Harness

-*Note: The wiring harness can be connected to any 12 volt source or fuse as long as it can supply at least 10-15 Amps of current.
+*Note: Wiring the halos this way means that you will need to manually turn the halos on and off because they are receiving constant power.
+The wiring harness can be connected to any 12 volt source or fuse as long as it can supply at least 10 Amps of current.
 It can also be wired to an inline switch or relay if desired.

 Connecting the Halos to the Harness